-

 How long does it typically take from commencing proceedings to get to trial in your jurisdiction?

-As a result, between the filing of a lawsuit with the court and the first oral hearing, weeks to several months can pass.
-This period is actively used by the court to prepare the oral hearing to make it as efficient as possible.
+As a result, several weeks or even months may pass between the filing of the claim with the court and the initial oral hearing.
+This period is actively used by the court to prepare the oral hearing as efficiently as possible.

 -